Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Theoretical analysis

 \subsection{Proof of Theorem~\ref{thm:optimal_policy}}

-Coming back to the Saute MDP, recall that we define the following cost function for $\widetilde \cM_n$:
+Coming back to the Saut\'e MDP, recall that we define the following cost function for $\widetilde \cM_n$:

-Therefore, in order to prove Theorem~\ref{thm:optimal_policy} we need to verify that Saute MDP $\widetilde \cM_n$ satisfies Assumptions B1', B2-B4.
-If for example, we consider bounded, continuous costs $c_n$ with compact action space $\cA$, then Assumptions B1', B2, and B4 are satisfied.
-Now we only need to verify weak continuity of $\cP$ (Assumption B3), which is a rather mild assumptions.
-For example, if the transition function $\cP$ is a Gaussian with continuous mean and variance, then Assumption B3 is satisfied (cf.~\cite{arapostathis1993discrete}).
+Therefore, to prove Theorem~\ref{thm:optimal_policy} we need to verify that Saut\'e MDP $\widetilde \cM_n$ satisfying Assumptions A1-A3 also satisfies Assumptions B1', B2-B4.
+According to Assumptions A1-A2, we consider bounded, continuous costs $c$ with compact action space $\cA$, hence Assumptions B1', B3, and B4 are satisfied.
+Assumptions B2 and A3 are identical.
+Note that, if the transition function $\cP$ is a Gaussian with continuous mean and variance, then Assumption A3 is satisfied (cf.~\cite{arapostathis1993discrete}).